 One of the biggest problems in the ground operations of law enforcement agencies is the widespread corruption and an existing system that limits itself to making the agency less transparent for citizen participation.
 Even though, law and order is a state subject, there is a need to have uniform crime reporting guidelines across the states and clear categorization to link incidents into crime categories.
 Currently, the data is recorded by the states and then reported to the Central government – Ministry of Home Affairs (MHA.)
 The National Crime Records Bureau (NCRB) collects data from the State Crime Records Bureau, which is again a state government agency.
 Investigations and analysis by Factly in the past has exposed large discrepancies in data that the state governments possess and data that is shared with the center.
 Data is being under reported at the central level.
 Creating centralized online data systems that register and store data at the state level but automatically accessible at the center might be an efficient way to reform the existing system.
 This will reduce time and eliminate discrepancies.
 The Crime and Criminal Tracking Network & Systems (CCTNS) may be a step in that direction.

 Due to the existence of two databases and difference in data collection methods, it is very difficult to conclude on the basis of either of them.
 The IPC sections in an FIR and the inadequate categorization in the existing databases to represent the actual context of the crime makes the data invalid.
 The lack of uniform crime reporting guidelines that law enforcement agencies and crime reporting agencies share also makes it very difficult to collate data and draw points of similarity.
 The existing categorization of crimes is very basic and deficient in representing the context, intent and prejudice in crimes that can be categorized as hate incidents.
 Unless an overarching reform in crime reporting is undertaken in the country, we will have no data to analyze crime and violence or invest in capacities and strategies to prevent the same in the future.
+This is precisely what the Supreme Court has recommended the parliament to do, a separate offence for lynching which includes hate crimes.

 Featured Image: Why India Needs Crime Reporting Reform